MileHacker Logo

 Travel Seasons

-The high season is typically May and September-October.
+The high season is typically In may And september-October.
 Shoulder seasons include April, June, and November.
 Low season covers December-March and July-August.
 Each period contains one-of-a-kind conditions for visitors.

 Coastal position means specific weather phenomena.
 Monsoon season from June to August brings heavy rainfall.
 The region experiences typhoons from July to September.
-Extreme temperatures occur in summer heatwaves and winter cold snaps.
+Extreme temperatures occur in periods of extreme summer heat and winter cold snaps.

 High Season